 An important concern for women with diabetes is screening for and preventing cardiovascular disease.
 Having high blood cholesterol and/or high blood pressure raises your risk of heart disease, so you should have your cholesterol checked once a year (or as recommended by your doctor) and your blood pressure checked every time you visit your doctor.
 You should also get tested once a year for microalbuminuria, or protein in the urine, an early sign of nephropathy and a risk factor for heart attack and stroke.
 In addition, you should have your HbA1c level checked two to four times each year to get an idea of how well you’re controlling your blood glucose level.
 Keeping your blood glucose as close to normal as possible helps you reduce your risk for diabetes complications.

-According to the National Cancer Institute (NCI), 1 in 8 women will develop breast cancer at some point in her life, and 1 in 17 will develop colorectal cancer.
+According to the National Cancer Institute (NCI), 1 in 8 women will develop breast cancer at some point in her life, and 1 in 18 will develop colorectal cancer.
 Detecting these types of cancers early makes treating them more likely to be successful.
-The NCI recommends that women over 40 get a mammogram (a screening test for breast cancer) every one to two years.
-Several tests can detect cancer of the colon or rectum, and the American Cancer Society recommends that all people over 50 have either a fecal occult blood test once a year and flexible sigmoidoscopy every five years, a colonoscopy once every 10 years, or a barium enema every 5–10 years.
+The U.S. Preventive Services Task Force recommends that women age 50 and over get a mammogram (a screening test for breast cancer) every one to two years.
+Several tests can detect cancer of the colon or rectum, and the American Cancer Society recommends that starting at age 50, all people at average risk of the condition have either a fecal immunochemical blood test once a year and flexible sigmoidoscopy every five years, a colonoscopy once every 10 years, or a double-contrast barium enema or CT colongraphy every five years.
 In addition, getting regular pelvic exams and Pap smears can help detect cervical, vaginal, and other gynecological cancers.

 Another wise precaution to take is getting immunized against pneumonia and influenza.
 Cases of pneumonia and the flu can be more serious and cause more complications in older people — in fact, pneumonia and influenza are the fifth leading cause of death for people 65 and older.
 Having diabetes also raises your risk of flu complications, including pneumonia.
 The Centers for Disease Control and Prevention (CDC) recommends that people over 65 get a flu shot every September or October; it can greatly reduce your chances of contracting the flu.
 It is possible to get the flu even after getting a flu shot, but your case will be milder than if you had not been immunized.
 The CDC also recommends the pneumonia vaccine for all people 65 and older.
-Most people need just one shot, but some people, including those who had the shot more than five years ago and were under 65 when they got it, need an additional dose.
+People in this age group should have two doses of the vaccine, at least one year apart.
 If you haven’t had a pneumonia or flu shot, talk to your doctor about getting them.